Whether you’re still in the planning stages for a trip or currently on the road, you’ll want to have great images of

 1. Slow Down

 When travelling and moving from place to place quickly, it’s tempting to get the shot and move on to see the next thing.
 This pace can make it difficult to be creative and try new things.

 A better approach is to slow down and spend more time to really observe and connect with the subject.
 No subject is too small, no detail insignificant.

 This is one of the most underestimated parts of being a photographer, and something that’s far too easy to lose sight of: studying subjects through the lens leads to a deeper understanding of the world around you.

-Beyond all the best practical travel photography tips for a great set of photos is this fact: the act of going to unknown places and exploring it visually through our cameras helps us gain insight, knowledge, and experience life-changing moments.
+Beyond all the best practical travel photography tips for a great set of travel photos is this fact: the act of going to unknown places and exploring it visually through our cameras helps us gain insight, knowledge, and experience life-changing moments.